-There are lots of variations in end-user platforms (ie. devices) that your apps should support and ever increasing complexity in apps that need to be tested on those end user devices in every release.
-In Enterprise apps world, bring your own device policies (BYOD) create the same need for organisations’ internal apps.
-In large organisations, there are easily 30-50 different devices from tablets to smartphones to be supported and tested with every release.
-At Enterprises, daily volumes are naturally lower, but value per mobile user is much higher than with consumer facing apps & games.
+There are lots of variations in end-user platforms (ie. devices) that your apps should support an ever-increasing complexity in apps that need to be tested on those end-user devices in every release.
+In Enterprise apps world, bring your own device policies (BYOD) create the same need for organizations’ internal apps.
+In large organizations, there are easily 30-50 different devices from tablets to smartphones to be supported and tested with every release.
+At Enterprises, daily volumes are naturally lower, but value per mobile user is much higher than with consumer-facing apps & games.

-Continuous Integration, Development, Testing, Quality and Deployment – A comprehensive approach for app quality
+Continuous Integration, Development, Testing, Quality and Deployment – A comprehensive approach to app quality

-In this example, company can entirely focus its efforts on building new features, versions, enhancements, and take care of bug fixing, while testing happens automatically and entirely in managed manner.
-For example, building a new version of app can take a place every day and then that application gets tested – before the next iterations take place.
-It’s provide very efficient way to improve the overall app quality, find out and rub out the bugs instantly and not drag those with the app, build by build.
+In this example, companies can entirely focus its efforts on building new features, versions, enhancements, and take care of bug fixing, while testing happens automatically and entirely in a managed manner.
+For example, building a new version of the app can take a place every day and then that application gets tested – before the next iterations take place.
+It provides a very efficient way to improve the overall app quality, find out and rub out the bugs instantly and not drag those with the app, build by build.

 This might sound complex but the beauty is that we’ll take care of all those nuances, fine-grained details and larger entities for you.
-That’s why Testdroid Professional services provide outstanding value to its customers – and enables you to focus on your core competences.
+That’s why Bitbar Professional services provide outstanding value to its customers – and enables you to focus on your core competencies.